 The '55 Dodgers were loaded with Hall of Famers: Robinson, Roy Campanella, Duke Snider, Pee Wee Reese.
 (Oh, and a 19-year-old rookie named Sandy Koufax, who made only five starts and 12 appearances and didn't pitch in the postseason.)
 Campanella won the NL MVP Award that year, hitting .318 with 32 home runs and 107 RBIs.
 Snider was the runner-up, hitting .309 with 42 homers and a Major League-best 136 RBIs and 126 runs scored.

-The 1911 Tigers were led by baseball legend Ty Cobb, who won the AL MVP Award that season after batting .420 while recording 248 hits, which was then a single-season record.
+Unfortunately for the 1902 Pirates, who finished atop the league at 103-36, their incredible season came one year before the inaugural World Series.
+The '07 Cubs, meanwhile, rode their hot start to a 107-45 finish and a World Series sweep of the Tigers.
+Speaking of the Tigers, that '11 Detroit club was led by baseball legend Ty Cobb, who won the AL MVP Award that season after batting .420 while recording 248 hits, which was then a single-season record.
 The '46 Red Sox would make the World Series behind Hall of Famers Ted Williams and Bobby Doerr, but lost to the Cardinals in seven games (as the Curse of the Bambino lived on).
 The '77 Dodgers also made the World Series behind star players Steve Garvey, Ron Cey and Don Sutton before falling to the Yankees.

 And more on the 1984 Tigers momentarily.

 Also came close

 1905 Giants, '12 Reds, '25 Athletics, '28 Yankees, '39 Yankees, '58 Yankees, '81 A's, '86 Mets, '87 Brewers, 2001 Mariners, '03 Yankees: 20-5